Shop and Save on New York State Health Insurance

 Congress held a session this week where it questioned representatives of the various contractors hired to build Healthcare.gov.
 But there were more questions than answers raised during the hearing.
 This week’s news cycle has been awash in new information these contractors, like how bad their code is, and how late the federal government waited to until the bitter end to test the system.

-So with clearly more to come, stay tuned for a more updates as the year progresses and we see whether the administration is up to the task of fixing the federal exchange in a timely fashion.
+So with clearly more to come, stay tuned for more updates as the year progresses and we see whether the administration is up to the task of fixing the federal exchange in a timely fashion.

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]